bhurghundii/warmupbot/README.md

 ## Who is this for:
 This tool is perfect for anyone looking to optimize their creative routine.
 Whether you're a painter or someone who needs to warm up before a workout, the Warm Up Bot has got you covered.

-## Why use this
-It's completely free and self-contained on Github, so you don't need any extra subscriptions or services.
-You own your bot and can customize it to fit your unique needs.
-So why not give it a try and see how much it can improve your creative output?

 # How to use this

 ## Setting this up for your account